willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 * Uses LVP
 -->

+Samek
+\etal{}[@samek2015_Evaluatingvisualizationwhat;@samek2016_EvaluatingVisualizationWhat]
-Samek \etal introduce a new image-centric visualisation method for determining why a network made a classification decision, unlike activation maximisation, the visualisation is based on the network's decision boundary rather than a Taylor expansion about a particular image, a
+introduce a new image-centric visualisation method for determining why a network made a classification decision, unlike activation maximisation, the visualisation is based on the network's decision boundary rather than a Taylor expansion about a particular image, a

 <##todo Need to read and understand the technique before I can explain it>